-- 1. Sexually explicit questions that are of an intrusive nature - 2.
-Vulgar or offensive and suggestive sexual comments - 3.
-Name calling that is degrading or gender based - 4.
-Persistent sexual slurs or innuendos - 5.
-Rating of a person's physical appearance - 6.
-Unwanted sexual harassment such as notes, letters, telephone calls, emails, social media messages or pins that are of a sexual nature.
+- 1. sexually explicit questions that are of an intrusive nature - 2. vulgar or offensive and suggestive sexual comments - 3. name calling that is degrading of gender based; such as "bitch," "whore," or "fag" - 4. persistent sexual slurs or innuendos - 5. rating of a person's physical appearance

+6. unwanted sexual harassment such as notes, letters, telephone calls, emails, social media messages or pins that are of a sexual nature.